Skip to main content

 Restart

-Restart the server if it becomes unresponsive
+Restart the connection if it becomes unresponsive

 Uninstall

-Remove the server from your workspace
+Remove the connection from your workspace

 Configure

-Manage server-specific settings and environment variables
+Manage connection-specific settings and environment variables

 Browse Catalog